 Why would I want to talk about the benefits of Omega-3 on my relationship advice site?

 Well, if your body is starved of essential nutrients then it's under stress.
 A stressed body equals a stressed mind - even if you're not always aware of it.

 Stress has huge consequences for your physical, mental, emotional and social well-being.
 And of course the health of your relationship is linked to all of these.
 Everything that you do to nurture yourself will directly - and indirectly - benefit your relationship too.

 Omega-3 is an essential unsaturated fatty acid.
-'Essential' here means that your body cannot produce (synthesise) it - so it has to come from your food.
+'Essential' here means that your body cannot produce (synthesise) it by itself - so it has to come from your food.

 You may be asking yourself: "If that's so, then why are the fats in my potato chips, biscuits, cakes etc. so bad?
 Why doesn't my body/brain benefit from those?"

-Your cakes, biscuits, pastries and takeaways (or "take-outs") are very likely to contain trans-fats (you can Google this one).
+Your cakes, biscuits, pastries and takeaways (or "take-outs") are very likely to contain trans-fats (Google it!).
 The chemical structure of these fats is at odds with what your body expects and desperately needs.

 In the absence of healthy fats, your body will use trans-fats 'building blocks' in your brain.
 However, your brain has to work much harder to process these.
 The chemical structure of these fats is incompatible with your body's requirements.

 So, your brain's energy expenditure increases to overcome the disadvantage of working of with poor quality, wrongly-shaped materials.
-This means your brain's ability to communicate effectively is compromised.
+This means your brain's ability to function and communicate effectively is compromised.